Where is Midsomer Murders filmed?

 - Join the free HEARALPUBLICIST publication

-As Midsomer Murders returns for collection 20, right here’s what you have to know in regards to the places we’ll see on display screen:
+As Midsomer Murders returns for sequence 20, right here’s what it’s good to know concerning the places we’ll see on display screen:

 The place was Midsomer Murders episode The Lions of Causton filmed?